 Theology and Philosophy Major

-Students majoring in Theology with emphasis in Youth Ministry will acquire basic knowledge of the distinctive disciplines and established findings of Biblical Studies, Christian Thought, Church History, and Philosophy, along with the ability to integrate thought across these disciplines.
+Students majoring in Theology and Philosophy will acquire basic knowledge of the distinctive disciplines and established findings of Biblical Studies, Christian Thought, Church History, and Philosophy, along with the ability to integrate thought across these disciplines.
 Students will gain the ability to think critically about biblical, historical, and theological ideas, communicating them coherently and applying them responsibly.
-In addition, students will be prepared for seminary study, and will be trained sufficiently in the theology and goals of Christian youth ministry to serve effectively in a staff position in a local church or parachurch agency.

 The Theology & Philosophy major can be a foundation for graduate and professional training leading to careers in pastoral and youth ministry, Christian education, missionary service, campus ministry, institutional chaplaincy, para-church ministry and teaching.